Brad Werenka

 John Bradley Werenka (born February 12, 1969) is a Canadian former professional ice hockey defenceman.
-He was drafted by the Edmonton Oilers in the second round of the 1987 NHL Entry Draft, 47th overall.
+He was drafted by the Edmonton Oilers in the second round of the 1987 NHL Entry Draft, 42nd overall.
 Werenka played college hockey for the Northern Michigan University Wildcats, with whom he won the 1991 NCAA hockey title.
-In addition to minor pro experience, Werenka went on to play for the Oilers, Quebec Nordiques, Chicago Blackhawks, Pittsburgh Penguins, and Calgary Flames.
+In addition to his minor pro experience, Werenka went on to play for the Oilers, Quebec Nordiques, Chicago Blackhawks, Pittsburgh Penguins, and Calgary Flames.
 His career was ended December 29, 2000 due to a concussion suffered in a game.
 He represented Canada at the 1994 Winter Olympics, winning a silver medal and being named to the All-Star Team.